How to Record YouTube Audio with Audacity [2026]

 1. Download and Install Audacity

-• Open Audacity and ensure it runs properly.
+• After installation, open Audacity to make sure it runs properly.

 4. Test Your Audio Input